Prolonged Exposure Therapy

 PE’s use in treating PTSD

-Prolonged Exposure therapy is used in the treatment of PTSD after a therapeutic relationship is established.
-The patient needs to trust the therapist in order for the PE to effectively reduce the client’s PTSD.
+Prolonged Exposure therapy is used in treating PTSD after a therapeutic relationship is established.
+The patient needs to trust the therapist in order for the PE to effectively reduce the veteran’s PTSD.

-First, the therapist describes the treatment plan and develops an understanding of what the client’s traumatic experiences are.
+First, the therapist describes the treatment plan and develops an understanding of what the veteran’s traumatic experiences.
 After the initial assessment, the therapist then will begin the PE.
-Prolonged Exposure therapy typically takes about three months to complete if the patient is attending weekly therapy sessions.
+Prolonged Exposure therapy typically takes about three months to complete if the patient attends weekly therapy sessions.

 Each therapy session takes one to two hours for the PE to decrease the PTSD symptoms.